clojure-grimoire/grimoire/resources/1.5.0/clojure.core/update-proxy/docstring.md

-Takes a proxy instance and a map of strings (which mustcorrespond to methods of the proxy superclass/superinterfaces) tofns (which must take arguments matching the corresponding method,plus an additional (explicit) first arg corresponding to this, andupdates (via assoc) the proxy's fn map. nil can be passed instead ofa fn, in which case the corresponding method will revert to thedefault behavior.
-Note that this function can be used to update thebehavior of an existing instance without changing its identity.Returns the proxy.
+Takes a proxy instance and a map of strings (which must correspond to methods of the proxy superclass/superinterfaces) to fns (which must take arguments matching the corresponding method, plus an additional (explicit) first arg corresponding to this, and updates (via assoc) the proxy's fn map. nil can be passed instead of a fn, in which case the corresponding method will revert to the default behavior.
+Note that this function can be used to update the behavior of an existing instance without changing its identity.
+  Returns the proxy.